1896–97 Hamburg dockworkers' strike: Research

 Historian Hans-Joachim Bieber has published two studies on the strike.
 The first describes the course of the strike and highlights the reactions of the Hamburg Senate.
 The second is a concise account of the causes, course, and consequences of the strike.
 Michael Grüttner has also published a brief study on the dockworkers' strike.
 The historian examines the social composition of the dockworkers, their economic situation, and their organisational and strike behaviour in order to relate the findings to the characteristics of the strike.
 In a further study, Grüttner's dissertation, the strike is embedded in a comprehensive examination of the working and living conditions “at the water's edge.”
 Grüttner shows that these conditions, on the one hand, created underemployment and poverty, but on the other hand, also opened up spaces of freedom that were stubbornly defended against the disciplining demands of industrial work for years.
-According to Grüttner, the labour dispute of 1896/97 was just one link in a long chain of conflicts between dockworkers and entrepreneurs over working conditions and power relations in the port.
-The study also highlights the remarkable ability of Hamburg's port entrepreneurs to deal with conflict.
-Until the eve of the First World War, they managed to win all the key disputes, but without being able to put a definitive end to all strike movements and free trade union efforts to establish a countervailing power.